Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > #IL - 10/10

 > Being an air traffic control isn’t as hard as you think it was, maybe it was...
 Air traffic control is even easier if the tracks of two planes intersect in the sky.. - #IL - 13/10
 > “What is a plane?”
-Something that flies in the air - #JM
+Something that flies in the air - Jack

 > Cross products aren’t even associate, they’re just kinda bad - #NW - 13/10